 - Great value for money

-- Seat might be uncomfortable for some users
+- The seat might be uncomfortable for some users

 - Not ideal for experienced users

 Looking to get into some home rowing, but don’t want to spend a fortune?
 You might just want to take a look at the Body Sculpture Folding Rowing machine.
-At just shy of £100, it’s not going to break the bank and for the price, offers a cheap alternative that’s pretty good.
+Hovering just over the £100 mark, it’s not going to break the bank and for the price and offers a cheap alternative that’s pretty good.

 Assembly has to be one of the fastest and easiest builds of pretty much any fitness product we’ve seen.
 Not the most important factor but it’s nice not to have to faff around putting stuff together.
 10 minutes and you should be ready to rock and row.